roboception/rc_genicam_camera/README.md

 * `rotate`: True for rotating input images by 180 degrees.

-* `config_file`: Optional parameter with absolute path and name of a file that contains a one or more GenICam parameters or commands, separated by white spaces (e.g. space, return):
+* `config_file`: Optional parameter with absolute path and name of a file that contains one or more GenICam parameters or commands, separated by white spaces (e.g. space, return):

   ```